MarkOsowski2023/nfl-ats-probability/README.md

 ## Data Cleaning

 ## Classification Models
-Four different classification models were used since our target has three different categories -- win, lose or push.
+Four different supervised learning classification models were used since our target has three known categories -- win, lose or push.
+The models used are ***Logistic Regression, Stochastic Gradient Descent (SGD), K-Nearest Neighbors and Random Forest***.

+To test each model, a function was created to train the X and y data and then fit and predict it.
+The function also printed out the train and test scores, Cohen's Kappa as well as the confusion matrix and classification reports.

+Next, a pipeline was created to use for each model.
+The pipeline was first divided into numeric and categorical features and the columns were transformed.

-### Linear Regression
+### Logistic Regression
+**Results**
+- Train Score: 0.8139
+- Test Score: 0.7989
+- Cohen's Kappa: 0.6082

 ### Stochastic Gradient Descent (SGD)
+**Results**
+- Train Score: 0.8076
+- Test Score: 0.7847
+- Cohen's Kappa: 0.5803

 ### K-Nearest Neighbors
+**Results**
+- Train Score: 0.8084
+- Test Score: 0.7979
+- Cohen's Kappa: 0.6062

 ### Random Forest
+**Results**
+- Train Score: 1.0
+- Test Score: 0.8015
+- Cohen's Kappa: 0.6131

 ## Visualizations
 ### [Tableau](https://public.tableau.com/app/profile/henry7314/viz/NFLATSData/Story1#1)